 From time to time, I’ve observed governments trying to adopt certain private sector practices and processes to modernize their work, but without really understanding the Bigger Picture in terms of which particular tool to use and when, in terms of trying to solve selected problems or accomplish certain tasks.
 On occasion, government sort of adopts a stance of “in with the new and out with the old” and throws a lot of money at its goal.
 But sometimes the baby gets thrown out with the bath water.
 This also seems to occur on some big government IT projects, like Obamacare as one highly publicized example.

 At this point in 2015, it appears that the VA unwisely tried to adopt Integrated Design-Construct as its approach to complex, major development projects and common sense flew right out the window, along with billions of US Taxpayer dollars.
 Building development is a complex process, more of an art, and never an event, so different methods are more applicable in different situations.

 Like slowly turning around an aircraft carrier, fixing a blown development choice on a major project can take a long time (and be painfully expensive), which unfortunately is the case for the VA in Aurora and New Orleans.

 To confidentially discuss your interest in constructing a new building for your company, professional firm, non-profit organization or government agency, contact William Gary, MBA, MIM, at cell +1 303-901-1108 or wgary@MacLW.com.
-As 100% Tenant Representatives, MacLaurin Williams Worldwide can advise you without conflicts of interest in nearly seventy (70) major markets.
+As 100% Tenant Representatives, MacLaurin Williams Worldwide and our offices can advise you without conflicts of interest in nearly eighty (80) major markets.